Beliavsky/Fortran-code-on-GitHub/README.md

 [fortdb](https://github.com/jpf-x/fortdb): Fortran Database (binary) file definition that allows easy reading and writing of datasets, with Fortran and Python interfaces, by jpf-x

+[FortranDirectAccess](https://github.com/koseiohara/FortranDirectAccess): module to read or write binary files, with NaN is detected before output and after input, by Kosei Ohara.
+Functions are available for scalar, 1D, 2D, and 3D variables that are single or double precision.

 [Fortran IO Netcdf Assembly (FIONA)](https://github.com/dongli/fiona): encapsulates netCDF library for easy use, by Li Dong et al.

 [flexout](https://github.com/BoldingBruggeman/flexout): Fortran-based flexible output manager with support for NetCDF and text formats, by Jorn Bruggeman et al.